 Independent Contractors Can Pursue Personal Injury Claims

-True independent contractors aren’t eligible for workers’ compensation benefits, but that doesn’t necessarily mean they’ll have to absorb the losses associated with a work-related injury.
+Unless there has been a misclassification, true independent contractors aren’t eligible for workers’ compensation benefits, but that doesn’t necessarily mean they’ll have to absorb the losses associated with a work-related injury.
 An injured contractor may have claims against the client or a third party, such as a negligence suit or product liability claim.

 In some cases, the analysis is even more complicated.
 For example, there are special rules for construction workers in Ohio, so it’s less likely that a construction worker will be properly classified as an independent contractor.
 However, a true independent contractor injured on a construction site could potentially have a negligence claim against another company working on the site, an equipment manufacturer, or the owner of the property.